S1: Server process was terminated / Terminating connection because of crash

 Depending on your setup you have different options available to investigate the root cause of the crash further.
 If this occurs on a hosted cloud platform like Amazon RDS, you should reach out to their support team, as only they will be able to access the necessary details on the server system.

-If this occurs on your own self-hosted system the next step is to review the core dump file for the crashed process - note that you might need to enable core dumps first, see the Postgres wiki links at the end for details on how to do this.
+If this occurs on your own self-managed system the next step is to review the core dump file for the crashed process - note that you might need to enable core dumps first, see the Postgres wiki links at the end for details on how to do this.

 Assuming you have already enabled core dumps, and are on a Linux/BSD system, you can use